SAP/styleguides/clean-abap/CleanABAP.md

 - Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

+- Use the Function test environment (`CL_FUNCTION_TEST_ENVIRONMENT`) to redirect function module calls to doubles.
+It is not necessary to implement workarounds anymore to enable mocking for function modules.

 #### Use test seams as temporary workaround

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Injection](#injection) > [This section](#use-test-seams-as-temporary-workaround)